 How do scientists find drug candidates?

-The process of finding drug candidates consist of two main steps:
+The process of finding drug candidates consists of two main steps:

 - Discover a therapeutic target: a biological molecule or a biomolecule that plays a critical role in the disease process at the cellular level.